milad-ai/blog/index.md

 ---
-remote_theme: mmistakes/so-simple-theme@3.2.0
-title: "My Blog"
+layout: home
 ---

-Hi!
-Welcome to my **beautiful** blog.
+Welcome to my blog!
+Here are the latest posts: